kiante-fernandez/select_multi_options/README.md

 ~~when talking about foods say: snack foods or snacks!~~

 ~~make sure the software can detect the size of the screen people are using and record that.
 Are things on the screen changing dynamically with the size, or staying constant?~~

+notes from pilot experiment

+the screen resolution is different for each device.
+This changes the array oreientation of the items

+~~you need to fix so that people can select nothing and it wont break~~